Get insider access

 DisplayHDR 400

-The HDR color volume is great.
-It's mainly limited by the incomplete color gamut, even in the DCI-P3 color space.
+The HDR color volume is good.
+It's mainly limited by the incomplete color gamut, even in the DCI-P3 color space, and it can't display very bright and very dark colors all that well.

 7.7